ldbk/m2b/cran-comments.md

 ## Resubmission

 This is a resubmission.
-Corrections related to the vignette size and DESCRIPTION warnings were applied.
+Corrections related to the vignette size, DESCRIPTION warnings and vignette builder were applied.

 ## Test environments

 * local Ubuntu 14.04 install, R 3.3.0
+* win-builder (R-release)
-* win-builder (release)
+* win-builder (R-devel)

 ## R CMD check results